Ramp Meter Facts

 What is the latest on ramp meter use on Washington's state highways?

-As early as May 18, 2015, a series of ramp meters will be activated (pdf 144 kb) along Interstate 5 between State Route 510 in Thurston County and State Route 512 in Pierce County.
+A series of ramp meters have been activated (pdf 144 kb) along Interstate 5 between State Route 510 in Thurston County and State Route 512 in Pierce County.
 The work is part of a WSDOT project to install "smart highway" devices along I-5 between Lacey and Lakewood.

 Why is WSDOT adding new ramp meters?